|Measuring Electrode Impedance Using the ADS1299's "Lead Off" 6nA Current Source|

 Measuring Just the Electrode-to-Skin Voltage: If the bias driver is our ground, the figure shows one way to model where the current goes.
 Note that the current passes through several unknown impedances on its way to ground.
 How do we evaluate just the impedance of the "+" electrode's interface to the skin?
 The answer is to remember that an EEG system measures the voltage between its "+" input and its reference (or "-") input.
 Because of the high-input impedance of the differential amplifier, no current flows into the "-" electrode line, so none of its impedance elements matter (for the purpose of this measurement).
 Therefore, we can easily measure just the voltage drop across the first three elements -- the 5K in-series resistor, the electrode-to-skin impedance, and the impedance of a portion of the human body.
 Because the series resistor is known, and because the impedance of the body is too small to matter, we have only one unknown remaining -- the impedance of the electrode-to-skin interface.

 Calculating the Impedance: The model above shows the electrode-to-skin interface as a simple resistor.
 While this is not quite right (it does have a capacitive component as well), we can use this model to roughly estimate the number we need.
 Following from the basic V = I*R, we shuffle the terms to get R = V/I. We know both "V" (the measured voltage drop) and "I" (the known 6 nA current), so we easily get "R".
-In my case, I'm measuring the voltage as and RMS value, whereas the 6 nA current is an amplitude not rms value.
-So, my calculation must includes a factor of sqrt(2) to convert RMS into amplitude:
+The only trick is to make sure that you're using compatible units for voltage and current.
+In my case, I'm measuring the voltage as an *RMS* value (not an amplitude value).
+My current value (6 nA), however, is an amplitude value, not an rms value.
+So, to make the units compatible my calculation must includes a factor of sqrt(2) to convert RMS into amplitude:

 R = (Measured Voltage * sqrt(2))/(Known Current)